Ctrl-Sky/automatic-photo-transfer-2.0/README.md

 - MP4
 - MOV

 Any unknown files encountered during the migration will be transfered to the source directory within a folder known as `unsupported`, where it will need to be manually sorted.
+Will also convert HEIC files into jpeg files.